cran/Platypus/README.md

 BiocManager::install("msa")
 ```

+Please post any questions or issues in the respecitve github section:
+<https://github.com/alexyermanos/Platypus/issues> Please reach out to us
-Please post on the github page with any questions or if you would like
+with any questions or if you would like to contribute.
-to contribute.